SaiDhinakar/PDFSummarizer/README.md

 ## Usage

-1. **Uploading PDFs**: After logging in, users can upload PDF files, which will be processed and summarized.
+1. **Uploading PDFs**: Users can upload PDF files, which will be processed and summarized.
 2. **Viewing Summary**: Once the PDF is summarized, users will be redirected to a page where the summary is displayed.
 3. **Downloading Summary**: The summary can be downloaded in text (`.txt`) or PDF (`.pdf`) format by clicking the respective download buttons.